lzharif/100-days-of-code/log.md

 **Today's Progress**: I learned how to create messaging apps from [Firebase Code Labs](https://codelabs.developers.google.com/codelabs/firebase-android/).
 I also learned that there's a feature in Android Studio called [Resizable Bitmap](https://developer.android.com/studio/write/draw9patch.html).
 These material surely useful for me in developing @sahabatsehati_id apps

 **Thoughts:** I stumbled upon android library called [ChatKit](https://github.com/stfalcon-studio/ChatKit).
 Though it's pretty neat, I'll use it later.

+### Day 8: January 5, 2018

+**Today's Progress**: I created a model, viewholder, and function to retrieve chat in @sahabatsehati_id apps, though it's still using dummy data.

+**Thoughts:** I intend to add more features in the following days.
+However, I need to focus more on the core features.
+Therefore, I can release the MVP faster to a market.